BCE Sports Activism Spirit alive in 2023

 In spring of 2019 Kathleen Kiefer returned to Bhutan to assist with the production of a video to document the efforts of women participating in programs developed by the Bhutan Association of Women Entrepreneurs (BAOWE).
-Traveling with a small team of BAOWE staff the effort was to visit remote villages in Eastern Bhutan to document the operations and needs of some of the rural entrepreneurs.
+Traveling with a small team of BAOWE staff they visited remote villages in Eastern Bhutan to document the operations and needs of rural entrepreneurs.
 After fives days of travel, a short video was compiled and presented at a National Consultative Workshop conducted to present results on Decentralized Coordination and Partnerships for Gender Equality.
-Damchae Dem, Founder and CEO of BAOWE was a key presenter at the workshop and the video provided a visual portrayal of BAOWE's efforts.
+Damchae Dem, Founder and CEO of BAOWE was a key presenter at the workshop.
+The video provided a visual portrayal of BAOWE's efforts.

-In September 2017 we worked with Tashi Payden Tshering, the Director of RSPCA documenting the work that she and her staff do on behalf of the thousands of street dogs of Bhutan.
+In September 2018 we worked with Tashi Payden Tshering, the Director of RSPCA the Royal Society for the Protection and Care of Animals (RSPCA) documenting the work that she and her staff do on behalf of the thousands of street dogs and other animals of Bhutan.
 We met with Tashi and the Prime Minister of Agriculture, the Director of Agriculture and RSPCA board members to determine what could be done to raise funds to renovate the shelter at Serbithang Animal Welfare Center near Thimpu, Bhutan.
-We completed the website in April, 2018.
-You can view it here.
+We completed the website in December, 2018.
 This interview with an RSPCA board member is a precious expression of the deep regard Buddhists have for all life.
 It was an honor to be part of this project.